The Benefits of Geothermal Energy

 2. Geothermal is highly efficient

-Geothermal pumps use between 25 – 50% less electricity than convention energy systems like gas and oil to heat or cool your home.
+Geothermal pumps use between 25 – 50% less electricity than conventional energy systems like gas and oil to heat or cool your home.
 The systems can be expanded or contracted to fit an appropriate space size, and require less hardware than traditional energy systems.
 Additionally, no fuel is needed to run these systems since they power themselves.
 A geothermal system offers up to a 400% efficiency rate over other systems, creating up to 4 units of energy for every 1 unit produced by a conventional power plant.

 3. Geothermal Can Save You Money